Spyderisk/system-modeller-deployment/README.md

 The purpose of this project is to deploy an instance of the open source [Spyderisk System Modeller](https://github.com/Spyderisk/system-modeller) on a machine you control, typically a server or a laptop.
 Being an open source project, Spyderisk is primarily written for and targeted to Linux/Unix, but we have made some efforts to make it work on Windows too.
+As of 2023, Spyderisk is of course generally available but only works in very specific circumstances.

+The scenarios we explicitly support in this document for installing Spyderisk are:

+* On a Linux server, as an online service for use by multiple people
+* On a Linux server, with multiple instances on multiple ports, each of which can be used by multiple people
+* On a Linux laptop, for use by one person.
+This is quite similar to the Linux server case
+* On a Windows laptop, for use by one person
+* On a test Linux server, which does not have access to the internet or a fully-qualified domain name

+We explicitly do not expect Spyderisk will work in any of the following scenarios:

+* *Mac*.
+We have not tried installing Spyderisk on any Mac.
+* *Windows Server*.
+There are many reasons, including Microsoft decisions about licensing (see below), but mostly we produce risk assessment software and so we would not encourage people to run a Linux server on the internet under Windows Subsystem for Linux.
+Microsoft doesn't do it and neither should you.
+* *Microsoft Edge or Apple Safari browsers*.
+This is down to our testing capacity, not any desire we have to limit our users' choices.

+We will thoughtfully consider all contributions from those who wish to expand the list of supported scenarios.

+## Required knowledge

+You will need to understand how to install and configure Docker.

+We do not recommend anyone install a service live on the internet unless they are confident in security measures around domain names, IP networking and routing, and virtualisation.

+There is a lower level of knowledge required to install on a laptop, assuming the laptop is protected by its own firewall, and that docker is set up to disallow access from outside the laptop.

 ## Technical overview

-The deployment is made with `docker-compose` executed directly on the server (or remotely via `docker machine`).
+The deployment is made with `docker-compose` executed on the server or laptop.

 This project orchestrates: